 After taking English 116, students can be referred to Basic Skills Classes or Academic Support Classes.

-These classes are designed to revive and reinforce the reading, writing and math skills of learning disabled students.
+These classes are designed to revive and reinforce the foundational reading, writing and math skills of students with learning disabilities.
 They include:

 These classes are designed for learning disabled students who are concurrently enrolled in academic classes (e.g. English 101, English 1A, Math 55, History 1, etc.).
 Here, students are given a support system and exposure to the study skills they will need to succeed in their academic classes.
 The Academic Support classes include: